 If you have an inheritance, you might be wondering how those funds could impact your trusts, disability benefits, or even your Medicaid.
 Receiving an inheritance can be an enormous gift, but the way in which you manage those funds can have a significant impact on your financial interests and security.
 If you’re dealing with inheritance issues, no matter how complex, we're here to help.

 At Legacy Enhancement, we know how challenging money management can be.
-Our team is dedicated to helping our clients find peace of mind through smart trust solutions, including pooled special needs trusts, first-party special needs trusts, third-party special needs trusts, and minor's trusts.
+Our team is dedicated to helping our clients find peace of mind through smart trust solutions, including pooled special needs trusts, first-party special needs trusts, third-party special needs trusts, structured settlements, and minor's trusts.
 Whatever your needs, we want to help you find the best solution.

 Call (888) 988-5503 to discuss your inheritance problem with our team at Legacy Enhancement.